 The prosecutor agreed to dismiss the domestic assault charge and amend the charge to a disorderly conduct.
 The client was also offered a stay of adjudication on the amended disorderly conduct charge and served no additional jail time and was put on probation for one year.
 A stay of adjudication means that after the probationary period is over, the case will be dismissed.
 It means that while you are on probation it is deemed as a pending case and once the probationary period is over, the case will be dismissed.
 Typically, the conditions are to have no same or similar offenses and to remain law abiding during the probationary period.
 Other conditions may also be agreed upon depending on the case.
 A background check of your record will show the arrest but no conviction.
 An expungement after the dismissal, if granted, would seal the arrest records.
 A stay of adjudication is a very favorable result in any case, especially in a domestic assault or disorderly conduct case.

 Is important to hire a criminal defense lawyer as soon as you are arrested.
 Any statements can be used against you.
-Keller Law Offices offers a free consultation.
+Keller Criminal Defense Attorneys offers a free consultation.
 Max Keller and Lexie Stein are criminal defense lawyers in Minnesota and travel statewide to represent their clients.
 Call 951-913-1421 to talk to a criminal defense lawyer and for a free case evaluation.
 It is worth hiring an attorney to try and keep your criminal record clean and avoid a conviction on your record.
 A domestic assault or any criminal conviction may get in the way of future job opportunities.
 A stay of adjudication is a great outcome when trying to avoid a criminal conviction.
-Call Keller Law Offices today!
+Call Keller Criminal Defense Attorneys today!